tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

    time.

-Attaching an existing File or Directory by its read- or write-cap
+Attaching an Existing File or Directory by its read- or write-cap
 -----------------------------------------------------------------

 ``PUT /uri/$DIRCAP/[SUBDIRS../]CHILDNAME?t=uri``